elumobility/elu-twins/README.md

 ```shell
 docker-compose up --build
 ```

+### Get started guides
+- For how to use the API, we refer to the section below about the API docs or you can check out the jupyter notebook found under ```notebooks/quick_start_api.ipynb```

 ### Interactive API docs
 You will see the automatic interactive API documentation:
 - Public API: (http://127.0.0.1:8000/docs)